MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 The AI module of [!INCLUDE [prod_short](includes/prod_short.md)] integrates with Azure OpenAI Service and provides a set of AL objects that you can use to build AI capabilities.
 The AI module is designed for LLMs and supports text generation like GPT-3, chatbots, and embeddings.
 It doesn't support image generation like DALL-E or transcribing speech to text like Whisper.

 The AI module is available in the System Application, in the System.AI namespace.
-For reference documentation, see
+For reference documentation, see [System and Base Application Reference](/dynamics365/business-central/application).

-It can be used in any AL extension.
-The AI module provides the following capabilities:
+The AI module can be used in any AL extension and provides the following capabilities:

 - Ease of control and viewing the copilot capabilities in the environment
 - Telemetry